William Grindal: Royal teacher

-Grindal was called by Cheke to instruct Princess Elizabeth in Greek letters.
+Grindal was called by Cheke to instruct Lady Elizabeth in Greek letters.
 (At much the same time Giovanni Battista Castiglione was appointed her Italian tutor.)
 Ascham wrote to tell Grindal of the college upheavals, and in February wrote a longer letter of farewell, saying how his presence was missed: saying that he must write with discretion, and date his letters, to avoid any intrigue; he had read avidly Cheke's new translation from St John Chrysostom, with Grindal's prefatory Epistle; he urged Grindal to write often to Cheke, and to mention his name often to their master.
 Some time later Ascham also wrote to Elizabeth to compliment her on the excellent progress that she was making under the instruction of Lady Champernowne and William Grindal.

 Katherine Champernowne, who married Sir John Astley in 1545, developed Elizabeth's knowledge of the French, Italian and Spanish languages.
 In both Greek and Latin, "the first foundations of these two languages were most felicitously laid by the hard work and diligence of Grindal... so that I might have doubted whether to admire more the wit of her that learned, or the diligence of him that taught," wrote Ascham to Sturmius long after Grindal's death of plague in January 1548.
 He compared the loss of his friend to the loss of his own parents.
 To Cheke he wrote, "It cannot be believed, most accomplished sir, to what a knowledge of the Latin and Greek tongues she will arrive, if she goes on as she has begun under Grindal."